23-Year-Old Pitcher – Chicago Cubs

 Duane Underwood Contract Information:

-Underwood signed with the Cubs in July of 2012.
+Signed a one-year contract with the Cubs in March of 2018.

-Underwood was optioned to Double-A Tennessee on Monday, Patrick Mooney of CSN Chicago reports.
+Underwood was assigned to Double-A Tennessee on Friday.

 To instantly reveal our fantasy analysis of every player – including Duane Underwood – simply subscribe now.